EviCoach/Data-Structures-with-Java/README.md

 Concealing the implementation of a method from the clients who use the method is called information hiding.

 ### Abstract Data Type
-An *Abstract Data Type* is a specification of the behaviour of only the instances of that type.
+An *Abstract Data Type* is a specification of only the behaviour of instances of that type.

 ### Classes And Objects
 Classes are concrete data types that specify how their state is stored,